This post is about how to build a growth-focused SaaS SEO strategy.

-- Highlight the key features or considerations that make your product a better fit than competitors
+- Highlight the key features that make your product a better fit than competitors’

 - Differentiate your product category (and your specific product) from alternative solutions

-These keywords generally fall into a few high-level buckets:
+The keywords you focus on here will generally fall into a few high-level buckets:

 - Comparisons (X vs Y)